insightindustry/validator-collection/docs/index.rst

   Glossary <glossary>

-The **Validator Collection** is a Python library that provides more than 60 validator functions that can be used to validate the type and contents of an input value.
+The **Validator Collection** is a Python library that provides more than 60 functions that can be used to validate the type and contents of an input value.

 Each function has a consistent syntax for easy use, and has been tested on Python 2.7, 3.0, 3.1, 3.2, 3.3, 3.4, 3.5, and 3.6.